-We treated most of our simulation discussion and analysis using dimensionless computational unit because it allows us to scale the problem to objects with different size.
-In order to scale the 150 a.u. clump to the size of a globule, we have to increase the length scale by a factor of 1000.
+We treated most of our simulation discussion and analysis using dimensionless computational units because they allowed us to scale the problem to objects with different sizes.
+We note however that 150AU is a size that is reasonable for clumps in young stellar objects jets which are of some interest to our group (Yirak et al 2010).
+These clumps would have much higher densities but again for reasons of resolution (the cooling length scales inversely with density, see below) we have used computationally expedient values of input parameters.
+To see this point we note that in order to scale the 150 a.u. clump to the size of a globule, we would have to increase the length scale by a factor of 1000.
 But since the only scaling parameter that is changed when changing the length scale is the simulation time scale, we would end up with the same simulation result because we use the cloud crushing time as the time unit, which also depends on the length scale.
-Another thing that will change when scaling up the length scale is the ratio of the clump radii against cooling length scale.
-When the cloud has a radius of 150 a.u., this ratio is about 5.6 (see the discussion for Comment 4).
-But when the cloud is 1000 times larger in size, the cooling length becomes very short comparing to the clump radii (cooling length depends only on cooling time scale and post-shock temperature thus remains unchanged), which makes the result un-scalable.
-We added text to explicitly pointed out the issue of scaling (see Paragraph 3, Page 11).
+Note however that the ratio of the clump radius against cooling length scale also changes.
+When the cloud has a radius of 150(AU) this ratio is about 5.6 (see the discussion for Comment 4).
+But when the cloud is 1000 times larger in size, the cooling length becomes very short compared to the clump radii, which makes cooling difficult to resolve.
+We added text to explicitly point out the issue of scaling with cooling (see the paragraph under Eq.(13), Page 12, and the first paragraph on Page 30).